openstack-archive/fuel-docs/pages/user-guide/4000-configure-environment.rst

 Configure your Environment
 ==========================

+After you create your OpenStack environment, click on the icon for that environment.
-After you exit from the "Create a New OpenStack Environment" wizard, Fuel displays a set of configuration tabs that you use to finish configuring your environment.
+Fuel displays a set of configuration tabs that you use to finish configuring your environment.